SOLID Principles in Rust: A Practical Guide

 • Editor is closed to modification.

-• New behaviors are added via Tool implementations.
+• New processing are added via Tool implementations.

 • The control flow is invariant.

-• The behavior is extensible at runtime via dyn Tool.
+• The behavior is extensible at runtime via dyn Processing.

-• Each tool can independently transform the editor state without the editor knowing anything about the concrete behavior.
+• Each processing can independently transform the state of the content without the TxtProcessor knowing anything about the concrete behavior.

 // cargo run -p ex_06_ocp